HzfFrank/Graph-Theory-Tool-Library/README.md

 You can see the ```tests/01-hello-world.cpp``` for examples and perform your desired operations in it.

-Here are the APIs and learn how to use it:
+Here are the APIs and you can learn how to use it here:

 **```Edge```**